Guard Contracts & Statistical Primer

 |---|---|---|---|---|

-| Invariants | Model weights, adapter metadata | Structural invariants (non-finite scan, weight tying, embedding dims, layer norms) | Abort edit if violated before evaluation | invarlock.guards.invariants |
+| Invariants | Model weights, adapter metadata | Fatal invariants (non-finite scan, tokenizer alignment) plus structural checks (weight tying, embedding dims, layer norms) | Fatal invariant types block before evaluation; structural drift warns in monitor mode unless strict/block policy is configured | invarlock.guards.invariants |

-| Spectral | 2‑D layer weights (FFN, attention proj, embeddings) | Compute where is an iterative estimate of under a fixed measurement contract; require abs(z) ≤ κ_f calibrated for ≤5% WARN FPR.
-Optional degeneracy proxies (stable-rank drift, norm collapse) may add WARN/ABORT depending on policy. | WARN when cap applied; abort if cap would exceed max_caps (and for configured fatal degeneracy thresholds). | invarlock.guards.spectral |
+| Spectral | 2‑D layer weights (FFN, attention proj, embeddings) | Compute the spectral z-score under the fixed measurement contract; pass while abs(z) ≤ κ_f under the published family caps.
+Gaussian-tail FPR applies to calibrated high-kappa families; low sentinel caps are operational thresholds.
+Optional degeneracy proxies (stable-rank drift, norm collapse) may add WARN/ABORT depending on policy. | WARN when abs(z) > κ_f; abort if the cap budget would exceed max_caps (and for configured fatal degeneracy thresholds). | invarlock.guards.spectral |

 | RMT | Token‑weighted activations (sampled) | Compute a per‑module edge risk score on whitened activations under a fixed measurement contract; accept when baseline-relative growth stays within the calibrated ε-band per family. | report fails on ε‑band violations; catastrophic spikes in the primary metric are gated separately (spike_threshold = 2.0× for ppl‑like metrics). | invarlock.guards.rmt |